What Do Most Successful Logo Designs Have In Common?

 Another reason is that vectors avoid pixelation.

-An effective way to come up with a unique typeface is a bespoke font.
+A bespoke font is an effective way to come up with a unique typeface.

 Coca-Cola is a classic example of a bespoke font.